 - Both parties agree to periodically review the Sweat Equity arrangement.
 Either party can propose changes based on the venture’s performance, market conditions, or other factors.
 Any changes to the Sweat Equity arrangement must be mutually agreed upon in writing.

 Content Management Systems

-- For correction: Something agreed and signed off during the specification and design stage is missing or has not been completed.
-This will be put right and you’ll be given the chance to review the changes made.
-No additional charges will be made.
+- For correction: Missing or incomplete items agreed upon and signed off during the specification and design stage.
+These will be corrected, and the client can review the changes.
+No additional charges apply.

-- Change control: The “snag” has been deemed a change in design or functionality and an estimate will be created for the necessary changes to be made.
+- Change control: The “snag” is deemed a design or functionality change, and an estimate will be provided for the necessary changes.

 Late payment charges of 8% plus a £30 administration fee apply after 45 days.

 Consequential and Financial Loss